What Does a Zoo Educator Do?

 - Education: Zoo educators tend to have college degrees in education, communications, zoology, biology, animal science, or a related field, although requirements for this position can vary from one zoo to another.
 Advancement to upper-level management positions generally requires additional education, such as a master's or doctorate degree.

-- Experience: Prior experience as a teacher or in an education system can be a big advantage because much of this job involves imparting information to others.
+- Experience: Prior experience as a teacher or in an education system can be an advantage because much of this job involves sharing information with others.
 Some employers require experience in public speaking.

 - Associations: The International Zoo Educators Association (IZEA) is a professional membership group that seeks to improve the quality of zoo education.
 It assists zoo educators in accessing the most current information in the field.
 Zoo educators can also join the American Association of Zoo Keepers (AAZK), a membership group that includes members from all levels of the zoo hierarchy, from keepers to curators.